Corporate Governance

 Figure:Ratio of outside officers

-(1) Board of Directors
+1. Board of Directors

-Number of meetings held in FY2022: 12
+Number of meetings held in FY2025: 13

-The Board of Directors convenes at least once a month, and as the management decision-making body, decides on important management matters such as legal matters, corporate hoshin (policy), business plans and capital expenditure plans, and also monitors business execution.
+The Board of Directors convenes at least once a month, and as the management decision-making body, decides on important management matters such as legal matters, corporate hoshin (policy), business plans and capital investment plans, and also monitors business execution.

 The Board of Directors is chaired by the Chairman.

-Main discussions at the Board of Directors
+Main discussions at the Board of Directors in FY2025

 General Meeting of Shareholders